skittles9823/QuickSwitch/README.md

 You can get support for the module in either the [Telegram group](https://t.me/QuickstepSwitcherSupport) or the [XDA Thread](https://forum.xda-developers.com/apps/magisk/module-quickswitch-universal-quickstep-t3884797/).

 ## Changelog:
+### V2 0.2
+- slight template update
+- small change to make updating from 2.0.0+ not reset the recents provider
+- back on the magisk repo
 ### v2.0.1
 - hyperion is now public for all!